 - Include quality planning in kickoff meetings: Contractors should include quality planning in their kickoff meetings.
 This will allow for communication and alignment of the scope, inspection and test plan requirements, and execution methodology for the quality execution across the entire project team.

 - Utilize full in-house capabilities: Contractors who have full in-house capabilities from detail engineering and design to construction can help ensure consistent quality across all project phases.
 Designing with a focus on constructability can provide design feasibility within the specified quality standards, schedule, and budget.
-This can also eliminate issues with miscommunication that is often seen when multiple contractors or subcontractors are involved.
+This can also eliminate miscommunication issues that are often seen when multiple contractors or subcontractors are involved.

 - Use trusted vendors and suppliers: Contractors should only utilize preferred and trusted vendors and suppliers.

 At H+M Industrial EPC, we employ the concept of TQM with our core values of continuous improvement and customer satisfaction.
 We focus on work processes, employee training, and our feedback process through our Lesson Learned Program.
 Our robust and efficient QMS is scalable for all project types and sizes and is managed by our entire organization to ensure we meet or exceed your quality expectations.